-We are increasingly concerned about state and federal legislation that expressly allows child welfare agencies to discriminate, based on their religious beliefs, against potential foster or adoptive parents.
+We have been increasingly concerned about state and federal legislation that expressly allows taxpayer-funded child welfare agencies to discriminate, based on their religious beliefs, against potential foster or adoptive parents.
 Some of the bills are so broad as to permit discrimination against children.
 Using religion as justification, these laws deprive the most vulnerable children among us of the chance to be welcomed into the homes of safe and loving families.

 WHAT WE ARE DOING

-Although state legislation and the administration’s rule-making are directed at the LGBTQ community, as in Philadelphia and Michigan, its language permits discrimination against anyone who does not meet the religious litmus test of child welfare service providers.
-Ten states have provisions that allow discrimination on “religious freedom” grounds.
-Similar bills have been introduced in several other states.
+Although state legislation and the administration’s rule-making are directed at the LGBTQ community, as in Philadelphia and Michigan, the language permits discrimination against anyone who does not meet the religious litmus test of child welfare service providers.